 - Metabolic disorders

 - Multiple food allergies

 - Renal insufficiency

-Why is liquid food used for IBD?
+Why are liquid diets used for IBD?

-When is liquid food prescribed?
+When is a liquid diet prescribed?

-How many calories are in liquid food?
+How many calories are in a liquid diet?

 - **Low-calorie: **up to 0.9 kcal/ml